djthorpe/go-pg/README.md

 The options that can be passed to `pg.NewPool` are:

+* `WithURL(string)` - Set connection parameters from a PostgreSQL URL in the format `postgres://user:password@host:port/database?sslmode=disable`.
+Query parameters are passed as additional connection options.
 * `WithCredentials(string,string)` - Set connection pool username and password.
   If the database name is not set, then the username will be used as the default database name.
 * `WithDatabase(string)` - Set the database name for the connection.
 If the user name is not set,